Skip to content

 5. Insufficient cleaning of the joint

-• If you weld on previous beads, then you must remove all remaining slag.
-Even if a small amount of slag is left, it is not certain that it will burn off when you weld over it.
+- If you weld on previous beads, you must remove all residual slag.
+Even if a small amount of slag is left behind, it is not certain that it will burn off when you weld over it.

-• Also, it would help if you cleaned all of the mill scale, rust, paint, or other impurities next to the joint.
-They can contribute to slag inclusions or form their own.
-They also act as insulation to electricity and heat.
-This prevents the slag from wetting out and be controllable.
+- Also, it would help to clean all the mill scale, rust, paint, or other impurities next to the joint.
+The heat pulls them inside the puddle, and they increase slag inclusions or form their own.
+They also act as insulation against electricity and heat.
+This prevents the slag from wetting out and being controllable.

 6. Gaps and asymmetries in the joint

-• If the joint’s fit-up leaves any gaps, the molten slag can concentrate there and solidify.
+- If the joint’s fit-up leaves gaps, the molten slag can concentrate there and solidify.

-• If there are undercuts from previous welds, they can concentrate slag.
+- If there are undercuts from previous welds, they can fill with slag.

 7. Poor electrode selection